zumasys/docs/site/jbase/jbc-string-operations/README.md

 <badge text='substrings' vertical='middle' />
 <badge text='string operations' vertical='middle' />

-A substring can be extracted with the notation:
+A substring can be extracted with the following notation:

 ```
 substring = stringvalue[x{,y}]